lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Software will then fill the program FIFO and wait for the controller to consume this data.
 Similar to the read case, the controller will automatically stall when there is insufficient data in the FIFO.
 When all desired words have been programmed, the controller will post OP_DONE in the {{< regref "OP_STATUS" >}} register.

+## Debugging a Read Error
+Since flash has multiple access modes, debugging read errors can be complicated.
+The following lays out the expected cases.

+### Error Encountered by Software Direct Read
+If software reads the flash directly, it may encounter a variety of errors (read data integrity / ECC failures, both reliability and integrity).
+ECC failures create in-band error responses and should be recognized as a bus exception.
+Read data integrity failures also create exceptions directly inside the processor as part of end-to-end transmission integrity.

+From these exceptions, software should be able to determine the error address through processor specific means.
+Once the address is discovered, further steps can be taken to triage the issue.

+### Error Encountered by Software Initiated Controller Operations
+A controller operation can encounter a much greater variety of errors, see {{< regref "ERR_CODE" >}}.
+When such an error is encountered, as reflected by {{< regref "OP_STATUS" >}} when the operation is complete, software can examine the {{< regref "ERR_ADDR" >}} to determine the error location.
+Once the address is discovered, further steps can be taken to triage the issue.

+### Correctable ECC Errors
+Correctable ECC errors are by nature not fatal errors and do not stop operation.
+Instead, if the error is correctable, the flash controller fixes the issue and registers the last address where a single bit error was seen.
+See {{< regref "ECC_SINGLE_ERR_CNT" >}} and {{< regref "ECC_SINGLE_ERR_ADDR" >}}

 ## Register Table